• Skip to main content

 You have to figure in how much fat your meat has, because if there is a lot of fat, it will shrink.
 Also, you have to figure in how many sides you will serve along with your main dish.
 The last thing to consider is how big of eaters your guests are.
 Children will eat smaller portions than adults.

-A general rule of thumb for how I decide on the size of my prime rib roast is 3/4 to 1-pound per person.
+A general rule of thumb for how I decide on the size of my prime rib roast is 3/4 to 1 pound per person.
 I am basing this off of a boneless ribeye roast.
 In general, when ordering a steak, most people order a steak that is 8 to 12 ounces.

 IS IT BETTER TO COOK A PRIME RIB SLOW OR FAST?